Meet Your UPPAA Board

 TREASURER: Larry Buege has a BS degree (Chemistry), BA degree (Psychology), and a BS in Medicine degree (PA Program), hardly a background for a literary career, but in 1999 he was diagnosed with vocal cord cancer.
 It was questionable if he would ever speak again.
 Looking for a way to earn a living without speech, he turned to writing.
 Little did he know there is no money in writing.
 He is now seventeen years cancer free with limited speech, but has an addiction for writing.

-Buege has eight books with his name on the spine.
+Buege now has twelve books with his name on the spine.
 His novels come in a variety of genres including Cold Turkey (regional humor), Super Mensa (techno-thriller), and Miracle in Cade County (love story/mystery).
 Currently his best-selling novels are his Native American Series, which takes place 100 years B.C.
 (Before Columbus).
-They include Chogan and the Gray Wolf, Chogan and the White Feather, and Chogan and the Sioux Warier.
 Buege has been treasurer of UPPAA since 2015 and enjoys counting other people’s money.
+Buege enjoys spearheading the annual Dandelion Cottage Short Story Contest even more than playing with UPPAA’s money.
+“We have a lot of great talent out there, and we are training our replacements, but that is good,” Larry says.

 Looking for Historical Record of Past UPPAA Board Members ?